Ankur-Dhall/Banking/README.md

 A **customer manager** can add new customers as they open an account with the bank.

 A **customer**, on the other hand, can register to the website if they have an account with the bank.

-After registering, a **customer** can login using his/her email and password and use following features using their pin:
+After registering, the **customer** can login using his/her email and password and use following features using their pin:

 1. Withdraw